-“People think everything will be beautiful after a transition, but they don’t do enough preparation to make that happen,” says Benoît Mignacco, a Managing Director with BDC’s Growth & Transition Capital team, which finances business transitions.
+“People think everything will be beautiful after a transition, but they don’t do enough preparation to make that happen,” says Benoît Mignacco, Vice President, Portfolio Management with BDC’s Growth & Transition Capital team, which finances business transitions.
 “Forecasts are often too optimistic.”

 Mignacco gives this advice on what you can do to keep a business transition on track.

 Entrepreneurs underestimate the stress and turmoil of an ownership change.

 “Profitability is affected by the costs of the transition, adjusting to the acquired company’s culture and unexpected expenses,” Mignacco says.
 “It’s important to do what-if scenarios to prepare for disruptions.”

 Transitions are often highly leveraged, leaving little room to raise more money if forecasts are missed.
 Making matters worse, businesses often use shorter-term loans to finance the transaction.
 Such loans come with lower interest rates but need to be paid back quickly.
 That squeezes cash flow in the critical 12- to 24-month period after a transaction closes.

 It’s important to consider repayment terms—and not only the interest rate—when weighing financing options.
 Some lenders offer capital principal holidays, longer amortization periods and flexible repayment options.

 “You often need more flexibility at the beginning,” Mignacco says.
 “If you absolutely have to hit your results to pay off your debt, what happens when you fall short?